Writes a data frame into a range of cells. Main differences from

 The target sheet dimensions are not "trimmed" to shrink-wrap the

-.
-However, the sheet might gain rows and/or columns, in order to writedata
+data.
+However, the sheet might gain rows and/or columns, in order to writedatato the user-specifiedrange.

 If you just want to add rows to an existing table, the function you probably